Should I request an embargo for my dissertation?

 Is there a time limit on the embargo?

-ProQuest's online submission form has 3 embargo options (6 months, 1 year, 2 years).
+Both ProQuest and DigitalGeorgetown allow an embargo for up to two years.
 In rare circumstances, an extension beyond two years might be granted.
-That request must be made before the expiration of any previously granted embargo and must be addressed in writing to the Dean of the Graduate School, accompanied by a letter of support from your mentor or the Director of Graduate Studies.
+Such request must be made before the expiration of any previously granted embargo and must be addressed in writing to the Dean of the Graduate School, accompanied by a letter of support from your mentor or the Director of Graduate Studies.
 The decision whether or not to grant such an extension will rest with the Dean.

 Can I embargo my work after it has already been submitted to ProQuest and DigitalGeorgetown?